Simon-Brandt/ShellArgparser/README.md

 # Parse the arguments.
 source shflags

-DEFINE_string "name" "${USER}" "the name of the homepage's owner" "n" DEFINE_integer "age" "0" "the current age of the homepage's owner" "a" DEFINE_string "role" "u" "the role of the homepage's owner (u: user, m: moderator, b: bot)" "r" DEFINE_boolean "verbose" false "output verbose information" "v" DEFINE_boolean "usage" false "display the usage and exit" "u" DEFINE_boolean "version" false "display the version and exit" "V"
+DEFINE_string "name" "?" "the name of the homepage's owner" "n" DEFINE_integer "age" "-1" "the current age of the homepage's owner" "a" DEFINE_string "role" "?" "the role of the homepage's owner (u: user, m: moderator, b: bot)" "r" DEFINE_boolean "verbose" false "output verbose information" "v" DEFINE_boolean "usage" false "display the usage and exit" "u" DEFINE_boolean "version" false "display the version and exit" "V"